Our favorite flour tortilla recipe based on the method from Mexico: The Cookbook. A wet dough and long kneading time make them soft and chewy.

-Could someone please tell me what black sapote is or acitrón de biznaga?
+Could someone please tell me what acitrón de biznaga is?
 And further more, where I can buy some?
 This book is giving me a serious case of wanderlust, I just want to know more and more and more.

 I have a loooooonnnnggg list of the recipes I want to try from the book but a true indication of any cookbook’s integrity is most often found in the most basic of recipes, therefore, flour tortillas is where I began.

 We are a big flour tortilleros in our family.
 Armando’s family is from Chihuahua in Northern Mexico where flour tortillas reign supreme so he generally prefers flour to corn.
 I’ll admit since discovering pre-rolled, but not cooked, flour tortillas at Costco, I hardly ever make my own, but they really are not in the least bit difficult to make and as you can imagine, homemade tortillas are pretty outstanding.

 Ingredients To Make This Flour Tortilla Recipe

 Home cooks who make flour tortillas for the first time are always surprised at how short the ingredients list is.
 Are you ready?
 Here it is:

 - Baking powder